grip-on-software/monetdb-import/Database_structure.md

     -   **reviewer_id** - INT - reference to vcs_developer.alias_id:
         Identifier of the developer who performed the review.
-    -   **vote** - INT: The vote weight of the developer, which is positive for upvotes and acceptance and negative for downvotes.
+    -   **vote** - INT: The vote weight of the developer, which is positive for upvotes and acceptance, and negative for downvotes and requests for changes.

--   **merge_request_note**: A comment or automated message attached to a merge request, which is a part of a discussion about the request or describes changes to request details or branch commits.
+-   **merge_request_note**: A comment or automated message attached to a merge request in a review system.
+The comment is a part of a discussion about the request or describes changes to request details or branch commits.
 Primary key is (repo_id, request_id, thread_id, note_id).
     -   **repo_id** - INT - reference to repo.id: Repository for which
         this note is added.
     -   **request_id** - INT - reference to merge_request.request_id:
         Merge request to which this note is added.
     -   **thread_id** - INT: Identifier of the thread to which this comment belongs.
-If threading information is not provided by the VCS, then this is 0.
+If threading is not supported by the review system or the information is not provided by the API, then this is 0.
     -   **note_id** - INT: Internal identifier of the note which is unique within the scope of the thread, request, repository or instance.
     -   **parent_id** - INT - reference to merge_request_note.note_id:
         The note to which this comment is a reply.
 The parent note has the same repository, request and thread identifiers as this note.
-If threading information is not provided by the VCS, then this is 0.
+If threading is not supported by the review system or the information is not provided by the API, then this is 0.
     -   **author_id** - INT - reference to vcs_developer.alias_id:
         Identifier of the developer that wrote the comment or on whose regard the automated comment is added.